 Our first stop was Hunters for lunch.
 I’d emailed the restaurant more than a week prior to make a reservation but it was clearly not required as we could have sat at any table in the joint.
 We ordered a bottle of the Sauvignon Blanc, the wine the Marlborough region is known for.

 My salmon was melt in your mouth material and the Creme Brulee and Crepes with local honey Mike and I shared for desert were divine.

 The hostess at Saint Clair the following day was incredibly knowledgeable, explaining everything from harvesting to the reason for the gun-shot like noises we’d been hearing continually (elaborate bird scarers and men on quad bikes with guns).

 My favourite winery we visited was Cloudy Bay – we sat on the deck in the sun and consumed bubbles, freshly shucked oysters and goats cheese with bread and honey.
 But the peace was quickly disturbed by the arrival of a lot of kids on the back of a pick-up truck.
 After a quick game of petanque we moved on and left them too it.

 For a bit of variety we also stopped in at the Moa Brewery to taste their range of Cider and Beer and while it seemed at the time like carrying a large box of their heavily discounted stock home was too big a mission to handle, I kind of regret not purchasing anything to take home.

 In all cases the tasting fees were reasonable and the staff lovely.
-I’d recommend taking a few days out in Malborough when you get off the ferry before continuing down the South Island.
+I’d recommend taking a few days out in Malborough when you get off the Bluebridge Cook Strait Ferry before continuing down the South Island.